minsiksudo/N_salina_RNAseq/README.md

 **Materials and Methods**

-*Quality Control and Preprocessing*
+*Quality control and data reprocessing*

-Quality control, trimming and filtering, alignment, annotation and quantification
+Quality control, trimming, alignment, filtering, annotation and quantification

 The quality of raw RNA-seq reads was assessed using FastQC v0.11.9 (Andrews, 2010).
 Reads were evaluated for various quality metrics including per base sequence quality, GC content, and adapter contamination.
 Low-quality reads and adapter sequences were removed using Trimmomatic v0.39 (Bolger et al., 2014).
 The following parameters were used: ILLUMINACLIP:TruSeq3-PE.fa:2:30:10, SLIDINGWINDOW:4:20, and MINLEN:36.
 High-quality paired-end reads were retained for downstream analysis.
 The Nannochloropsis salina CCMP1776 reference genome (GCA_004565275.1) and corresponding annotation files were obtained from the NCBI database.
 The genome was indexed using HISAT2 v2.2.1 (Kim et al., 2015).
 High-quality reads were aligned to the reference genome using HISAT2 with the following parameters: -p 48 for 48 threads, ensuring efficient utilization of computational resources.
 Aligned reads were converted to BAM format, sorted, and indexed using Samtools v1.10 (Li et al., 2009).
 Gene-level read counts were generated using featureCounts v2.0.1 (Liao et al., 2014) with the reference annotation file.
 The parameters -T 48 were used to specify the number of threads.
 Functional annotation of the gene models was performed using eggNOG-mapper v2 (Huerta-Cepas et al., 2017).
 Annotated reads were then quantified, and the proportion of contaminants was determined based on the alignment statistics.